2022 World Rally Championship: Driver changes

 M-Sport expanded their programme from two regular crews to three full-time entries.
 The British team was led by Craig Breen and Paul Nagle, who signed a two-year full-time contract.
 However, Breen and Nagle parted away as Nagle announced his retirement from full-time competition after the 2022 Rally Catalunya.
 James Fulton joined alongside Breen from the 2022 Rally Japan onwards.
 Gus Greensmith remained with the team and would again contest a full campaign.
 He was co-driven by Jonas Andersson.
 Adrien Fourmaux and Alexandre Coria were also retained with the team.
 Nine-time World Champion Sébastien Loeb joined the team with new co-driver Isabelle Galmiche to compete at selected events.
-Extra cars also entered at the selected events, sharing-driven by the crew led by Lorenzo Bertelli and Pierre-Louis Loubet, who was confirmed to be co-driven once again with Vincent Landais.
+Extra cars also entered at selected events, sharing-driven by the crew led by Lorenzo Bertelli and Pierre-Louis Loubet, who was confirmed to be co-driven once again with Vincent Landais.
 M-Sport long-time customer Jourdan Serderidis, who became the first privateer to buy a Rally1 car, also shared the seat.

 Hyundai retained the crew of Ott Tänak and Martin Järveoja and of Thierry Neuville and Martijn Wydaeghe as their two full-time competitors.
-Oliver Solberg stepped up into the Hyundai manufacturer team to share the third car with the crew lead by Dani Sordo.
+Oliver Solberg stepped up into the Hyundai manufacturer team to share the third car with the crew led by Dani Sordo.
 Andrea Adamo left his role as team principal.
-Solberg's program came to a halt after the 2022 Rally New Zealand due to a series of inconsistent performance.
+Solberg's program came to a halt after the 2022 Rally New Zealand due to a series of inconsistent performances.